 In Figure 1 it’s Silver’s turn, and while both players have 5 stones in play, Gold has a slight initiative advantage as he’s already starting to bring his pieces in the upper left corner together.
 Silver can stem the tide somewhat with F1-F2, forming a line on F2, F3 and threatening Gold’s stone on F5.

-There are many possible ways for Gold to respond to the threat, but the point is Silver was able to establish a threat with a very basic move and unless Gold is able to see a progression at least 5 moves ahead, he could already be facing a material deficit, a big momentum swing and a much weaker position overall.
+There are many possible ways for Gold to respond to the threat, but the point is Silver was able to establish a threat with a very basic move and unless Gold is able to see a progression at least a few moves ahead, he could already be facing a material deficit, a big momentum swing and a much weaker position overall.